Check out the blog archives for some great Grand Canyon stuff!

 Rowing Dories in the Grand Canyon?
 Best damn river trip on earth.

-I escaped my Chicago Jewish ghetto rebellious and lost, hot to leave everything “civilized” far behind.
-I spent my next years living in tipis, hippie buses, & yurts, while doing crazy shit like mountaineering, rock climbing, & hitchhiking across the US (loved every minute of my frantic search!).
+I escaped my Chicago Jewish ghetto in the early 70’s rebellious and hot to leave everything “civilized” far behind.
+I spent years living in tipis, hippie buses & yurts, while doing crazy shit like mountaineering, rock climbing, & hitchhiking across the US (loving every minute).

 Rivers saved me, specifically the The Mighty Colorado in the Grand Canyon.
 More to the point, I found a tribe I could feel connected to: